Gray Divorce Attorneys in Chicago

 In recent years, it has become increasingly common for older adults to end long-term marriages.
 Per the National Center for Family & Marriage, the divorce rate for couples aged 55-64 nearly doubled between 1990 and 2010, and the divorce rate for couples aged 65+ nearly tripled.

-Due to the challenges that you face in going through such a divorce, you must have a qualified and trusted family law attorney on your side.
-At Nottage and Ward, LLP, we have over 25 years of experience helping families get through these troubled times.
+Due to the challenges that you face in going through such a divorce, you must have a qualified and trusted Chicago family law attorney on your side.
+At Nottage and Ward, LLP, we have over 30 years of experience helping families get through these troubled times.
+We represent clients throughout all of northeastern Illinois, including Lake, Cook, McHenry, and DuPage Counties.
 Call (312) 332-2915 to set up a consultation today.

 “Gray divorce” refers to divorces that occur in couples over 50 years old, who have been married for 20 years or more.
 While this term was rare in the past, over the last 20 years, it has become commonplace.